The exams are getting very close, so any study you do now is incredibly valuable. Here are 10 things you should be doing in the last 10 days.

 Make sure you're familiar with how the paper will be structured.
 Many students waste lots of time in the exam figuring out what questions they should be doing.

 Never study hungry, now's not the time to diet.
 Your brain needs a constant supply of glucose to work for you.
 This doesn't mean stock up on sugary sweets.
 Slow release carbohydrates such as cereals in the morning are good brain food.
 Stay hydrated by drinking plenty of non-caffeinated drinks and take lots of short breaks.
 Doing exercise when you're feeling drained will actually leave you feeling energized.

-For most Irish people, doing the junior and leaving cert exams will be the most traumatic thing they ever do.
+For most Irish people, doing the Junior and Leaving Cert exams will be one of the the most traumatic things they ever do.
 It can also be an exhausting time.
 It's really important to try and keep some level of perspective and normality in your life.
 If stress levels are getting a bit much for you, the best thing you can do is to talk to others.
-Chat to fellow classmates, friends or family, or even discuss your feelings on the studyclix discuss forum.
+Chat to fellow classmates, friends or family, or even discuss your feelings on the Studyclix discuss forum.